werace-au/werace-telemetry-dotnet/Documentation/wrtf-schema.md

 version: "1.0"

 metadata:
-  # Name of the channel set
+  # Name of the telemetry definition
-  title: string
+  title: Example Telemetry Definition
-  # Description of the channel set
+  # Description of the telemetry definition
-  description: string
+  description: This is an example telemetry definition for testing purposes

 # Optional common type definitions that can be referenced
 types:
   # Custom type identifier
   type_name:
     # Base type - one of:
-    # struct or enum
+    # struct, enum, or flags
     type: string
     # Description of the type
     description: string

-    # For enum types only:
+    # For enum and flags types only:
     values:
       - # Value name
         name: string
-        # Unsigned integer value
+        # Integer value (int32 for enum, uint64 for flags)
-        value: uint
+        value: int
         # Description of the value
         description: string